databendlabs/databend/store/README.md

-# FuseStore
+# DatafuseStore

-FuseStore is a Distributed Table Storage Engine at scale.
+DatafuseStore is a Distributed Table Storage Engine at scale.